 This is a small minority of referees who officiate in the English Football League (EFL) and English Premier League.
 To get to this level, you need to successfully complete a rigorous interview process, as well as passing the aforementioned observations and examinations.

 At Level 1, referees are organised by Professional Game Match Officials Limited (PGMOL), a body formed in 2001 to preside over the country's full-time match officials.
-Currently, PGMOL's Chief Refereeing Officer is Howard Webb, a long-time Premier League who retired in 2014.
+Currently, PGMOL's Chief Refereeing Officer is Howard Webb, a long-time Premier League referee who retired from officiating in 2014 (and famously refereed the 2010 World Cup final).
 In the next section of this article, we'll spend some time exploring his team of referees for the 2023/24 campaign.

-At the start of the 2023/24 season, PGMOL had a list of 20 confirmed referees for the upcoming Premier League season.
+PGMOL typically confirms around 20 referees on the Select Group 1 list at the start of each Premier League season.
+The 2023/24 list (cited here for historical context) included well-known names that remain on the roster.
 This list includes well-known names such as Michael Oliver, Anthony Taylor and Stuart Attwell (the league's most experienced ref, having made his PL debut in 2008).

 Also on the roster are some less long-serving officials such as Michael Salisbury and John Brooks, who both joined the league toward the back end of 2021.

-Over the course of the 2023/24 campaign, the list of official Premier League referees has been altered with two high-profile additions.
+During the 2023/24 season the list of official Premier League referees gained two high-profile additions.
 Firstly, experienced EFL official Sam Allison became the Premier League's first Black referee since the retirement of the long-serving Uriah Rennie in 2008, when he presided over Sheffield United vs Luton Town on Boxing Day 2023.

 Then, in March 2024, Sunny Singh Gill made history by becoming the first British South Asian to take charge of a match in the Premier League.
 Just like Allison, he was looking after a Luton match, this time in London for a fixture against Crystal Palace at Selhurst Park.